zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/sql-server-provider.md

  - You create this class by deriving from the `System.Data.Entity.DbContext` class.
  - In your code, you specify which entities are included in the data model.
- - You can also customize certain Entity Framework behavior.
+ - You can also customize certain Entity Framework behaviors.

 So let's add a new `BookStore` class which will inherit the `DbContext` class.